Micromagnetic study of spin transport in easy-plane antiferromagnetic insulators: Results

+In the previous section, we have introduced a coherent beating mechanism that is based on the excitation of pairs of magnons, where each magnon belongs to one of the branches in the dispersion relation.
+In order to show the evidence of these magnon pairs numerically, we compute the magnon population at low, but finite, temperature and a finite spin torque $\bm{H}_i^\text{SOT}>\bm{0}$ in the injector region.
+By Fourier transforming the temporal and spatial-dependent spin configuration, we find the occupied magnon modes that contribute to the long-distance spin transport.

-For our choice of parameters, i.e., amplitude of spin torque and temperature, only low-energy magnons are excited, see SM \cite{appendix}.
-Furthermore, it is interesting to observe that, depending on the amplitude of the transverse magnetic field, either mostly one branch (the lower one), or pairs of modes in both branches are excited, as shown for selected fields in \cref{fig:DispInsetFew}.
-Plots for various magnetic fields can be found in the SM \cite{appendix}.
+For our choice of parameters, i.e., the amplitude of spin torque and temperature, only low-energy magnons are excited.
+Thus, only the center of the Brillouin zone is shown in \cref{fig:DispInsetFew}.

-At low transverse magnetic fields and also above the critical magnetic field, mostly the modes in the lower branch are occupied.
-Since that corresponds to linearly polarized magnon modes which cannot carry any spin signal, that goes in hand with the low spin transport signal at very high and low fields, see SM \cite{appendix}.
+For small transverse magnetic fields [see \cref{fig:DispInsetFew}(a) and (b)], and above the critical magnetic field [see \cref{fig:DispInsetFew}(f)] mostly the modes in the lower magnon branch are occupied.
+These are linearly polarized magnon modes that cannot carry any net spin angular momentum.
+At these transverse magnetic field strengths, we observe a low and rapidly decaying spin transport signal (not shown).

-At intermediate transverse magnetic field strengths, however, pairs of magnons that belong to different magnon branches appear.
-The difference in $k$-vector for one frequency, so to say the distance of the pairs $\Delta k$, becomes smaller as the transverse magnetic field increases.
-This change in $\Delta k$ is due to the band modulation through the transverse magnetic field as shown before, see \cref{fig:DispWithoutDMI}.
+At intermediate transverse magnetic field strengths, however, pairs of magnons with the same frequency that belong to two different magnon branches appear [see \cref{fig:DispInsetFew}(c)-(e)].
+The difference in the wave numbers between two branches at one frequency, $\Delta_k=k_1-k_2$, becomes smaller as the transverse magnetic field reaches the critical field due to the band modulation shown in \cref{sec:disprel}.

-\emph{Coherent beating model -- } Based on our findings, we suggest that a coherent beating mechanism between two magnon branches can explain the oscillating spin accumulation signal.
-The coherent beating between two magnon modes, propagating along the $x$ direction, can be modelled by two plane waves with the same frequency $f$, but different wavenumbers $k_1$ and $k_2$,

-where a central wavenumber $k_0$ is separated from $k_1$ and $k_2$ by $\Delta k/2$.
-Equation (\ref{eq:beating}) describes an oscillating wave in time and space, with an envelope that oscillates in space, called a coherent \textit{beating} mode, with wavelength $\lambda_\text{beat} \propto {1}/{\Delta k}$.
-Thus, for a pair of two linearly polarized magnons excited in two antiferromagnetic magnon branches, as observed in \cref{fig:DispInsetFew}, we expect an effective coherent circularly polarized plane wave that oscillates in both time and space, while its envelope is modulated in space with $\Delta k$.
-If the amplitudes of the two linearly polarized plane waves are different, this might result in an elliptical polarization, which we can indeed see them in the N\'eel vector trajectories, as demonstrated in detail in the SM \cite{appendix}.